Easy, Soft 100% Whole Wheat Sandwich Bread Tutorial

 PRO TIP: this is the Kitchenaid mixer I use, after burning out my Artisan lift-top with all the whole wheat loaves I was making weekly.
 It is an investment, but the benefits are worth it to me, since it does the work of mixing and kneading (as well as being used for other baking recipes).

-After about 6 minutes, the dough should be cleaning the sides of the bowl.
+After kneading, the dough should be cleaning the sides of the bowl, though sticking to the bottom.
 If it is sticking to the sides during the kneading process, you can add a little flour, a tablespoon at a time.

-Be careful not to add too much - the dough should feel tacky to your finger when you touch it, but not slick to it.
-It's okay if the dough still sticks to the bottom of the bowl- in fact with whole wheat it usually will.
+BIGGEST TIP: Be careful not to add too much flour – the dough should feel tacky to your finger when you touch it, but not slick to it.
+It’s okay if the dough still sticks to the bottom of the bowl- in fact with whole wheat it usually will (the dough should not roll out of the bowl on its own).

-7. Turn the kneaded dough out onto a floured surface and cut in half
+7. Turn dough out onto a floured surface and cut in half.

 8. Shape the loaves

 - a) Pat each half into a fairly even oval the length of the pan.
-(I used to sweat over trying to shape a loaf - using a rolling pin and making it big, then I realized its not rocket science it only needs to be big enough to roll up a bit.)
+(I used to stress over trying to shape a loaf – using a rolling pin and making it big, then I realized its not rocket science it only needs to be big enough to roll up a bit and create tension.)

 - b) Roll up gently.